-(1) The specific reason or reasons for the adverse determination.

-- (2) Reference to the specific Plan provisions on which the determination was based. - (3) A description of any additional material or information necessary for the claimant to perfect the Claim and an explanation of why such material or information is necessary. - (4) A description of the Plan's Appeal procedures.
-This description will include information on how to initiate the Appeal and the time limits applicable to such procedures.
-This will include a statement of the claimant's right to bring a civil action under section 502 of ERISA following a Final Adverse Benefit Determination. - (5) If the Adverse Benefit Determination was based on an internal rule, guideline, protocol, or other similar criterion, the specific rule, guideline, protocol, or criterion will be provided free of charge.
-If this is not practical, a statement will be included that such a rule, guideline, protocol, or criterion was relied upon in making the Adverse Benefit Determination and a copy will be provided free of charge to the claimant upon request. - (6) If the Adverse Benefit Determination is based on the Medical Necessity or Experimental or Investigational treatment or similar exclusion or limit, an explanation of the scientific or clinical judgment for the determination, applying the terms of the Plan to the claimant's medical circumstances, will be provided.
+- (1) Information sufficient to allow the claimant to identify the Claim involved (including date of service, the healthcare provider, and the claim amount, if applicable). - The specific reason or reasons for the adverse determination, including the denial code and its corresponding meaning, and a description of the Plan's standard, if any, that was used in denying the Claim.
+In the case of a Final Adverse Benefit Determination, the description must include a discussion of the decision. - (3) Reference to the specific Plan provisions on which the determination was based. - (4) A description of any additional material or information necessary for the claimant to perfect the Claim and an explanation of why such material or information is necessary. - (5) A description of the Plan's Appeal procedures.
+This description will include information on how to initiate the Appeal and the time limits applicable to such procedures. - (6) If the Adverse Benefit Determination was based on an internal rule, guideline, protocol, or other similar criterion, the specific rule, guideline, protocol, or criterion will be provided free of charge.
+If this is not practical, a statement will be included that such a rule, guideline, protocol, or criterion was relied upon in making the Adverse Benefit Determination and a copy will be provided free of charge to the claimant upon request. - (7) If the Adverse Benefit Determination is based on the Medical Necessity or Experimental or Investigational treatment or similar exclusion or limit, an explanation of the scientific or clinical judgment for the determination, applying the terms of the Plan to the claimant's medical circumstances, will be provided.
 If this is not practical, a statement will be included that such explanation will be provided free of charge, upon request.